When and How to See the Northern Lights in Iceland

 Northern Lights in Iceland

-When Is the Best Time of Year To See the Northern Lights In Iceland?
+When is the Best Time of Year to See the Northern Lights in Iceland?

 Aurora Borealis above the sea